-We have explained earlier what are chatbots and listed a few very popular chatbot platforms.
+We have explained earlier what are voice assistants and listed a few very popular chatbot platforms.
 But why even bother getting into this adventure?

-Before we explore the chatbot market trends, let’s take a step back and observe how people communicate, and how do they communicate with businesses.
+Before we explore the customer service market trends, let’s take a step back and observe how people communicate, and how do they communicate with businesses.
 We will take a short detour from the main course — in order to return to it much stronger.

 If you think about it, communication is driven by evolution – natural and man-made.
 We can start from hundreds of thousands – even millions – of years ago when language evolved in early humans.
 They could finally convey information across time and space, without the need for both parties to actually be watching the event at the same time.